What the Bentonville Waiting Room Taught Me

 That’s exactly what your new site promises, with “incremental ROAS” and omni-channel optimization front and center.

-Quick checklist: Are you ready for omni-commerce performance?
+Quick checklist: Are you ready for OmniChannel performance?

 • Can you trace exposure → sale across retail media and paid channels?
 (If not, start with closed-loop integrations.